 By Carol Stiffler

 Eryn Corinth, a 2017 graduate from Newberry High School, has spent the last nine months traveling with the Federal Emergency Management Agency (FEMA) as a member of the FEMA Corps.
 She was one of the first people on the ground in Louisiana after Hurricane Ida in late August, working with a team that knocked on more than 2,000 doors and helped locals register for disaster assistance.
-If your are is also affected by Hurricanes, we recommend to Read this article to find out if you should clean your roof during hurricane season.

 “Most of the time, us knocking on their door was the first time they’ve talked to somebody with the FEMA logo,” Corinth said.
 “We were very much the face of FEMA for many that we talked to.”